-- (a) Included in the net loss from continuing operations and net loss attributable to VOXX International Corporation for the quarter ended February 28, 2019 are impairment charges totaling \$15,975 related to indefinite lived intangible assets (see Note 1(k)) and an impairment charge of \$(16,509) related to uncollectible notes receivable (see Note 1(f)). - (b) Included in the net loss from continuing operations and net loss attributable to VOXX International Corporation for the quarter ended August 31, 2018 are impairment charges totaling \$9,814 related to indefinite lived intangible assets (see Note 1(k)) and an impairment charge of \$3,473 related to investment properties in Venezuela (see Note 1(p)). - (c) Included in the net loss from continuing operations and net loss attributable to VOXX International Corporation for the quarter ended August 31, 2017 is the gain of \$1,416 related to the Company's investment in Rx Networks (see Note 1(f)).
+- (a) Included in the Net loss attributable to VOXX International Corporation for the quarter ended February 29, 2020 are impairment charges of \$30,230 related to definite and indefinite lived intangible assets. - (b) Included in Net income attributable to VOXX International Corporation for the quarter ended November 30, 2019 is the gain of \$4,057 resulting from the sale of real property in Pulheim, Germany. - (c) Included in the Net loss attributable to VOXX International Corporation for the quarter ended August 31, 2019 is the gain of \$775 due to the hold-back release related to the Company's investment in RxNetworks (see Note 1(f)). - (d) Included in the Net loss attributable to VOXX International Corporation for the quarter ended February 28, 2019 are impairment charges totaling \$15,975 related to indefinite lived intangible assets (see Note 1(k)) and an impairment charge of \$16,509 related to uncollectible notes receivable (see Note 1(f)). - (e) Included in the Net loss attributable to VOXX International Corporation for the quarter ended August 31, 2018 are impairment charges totaling \$9,814 related to indefinite lived intangible assets (see Note 1(k)) and an impairment charge of \$3,473 related to investment properties in Venezuela (see Note 1(p)).